PlantBanditMan/RightClickSwitch/README.md

 1. Clone the repository or download the source code.
 2. Open Microsoft Edge and navigate to `edge://extensions/`.
 3. Enable "Developer mode" by toggling the switch in the top right corner.
-4. Click on "Load unpacked" and select the `my-edge-extension` directory.
+4. Click on "Load unpacked" and select the `RightClickSwitch` directory.
 5. The extension should now be loaded and ready to use.

 ## Usage